MESACLIP Project

 Experiments:

 - The CESM HRDP system is an ensemble forecast set using CESM-HR (Yeager et al. 2023).
 It is currently comprised of 10-member ensembles initialized on November 1st of even year between 1982 and 2022 and integrated for 62 months.
-We plan to augment HRDP to include every year initialization and add an additional May 1st initialization for each year.
-Upon completion, the HRDP ensemble set will account for over 2000 simulated model-years of CESM-HR integration.
+CESM HRDP is being augmented to include every year initialization and add an additional May 1st initialization for each year.
+Upon completion, the CESM HRDP ensemble set will account for over 2000 simulated model-years of CESM-HR integration.
+The additional ensemble members will be made available to the community following the CESM Data Management & Distribution Plan.

 - The CESM HighResMIP set contains data from the 1950-control simulation forced by perpetual 1950 Greenhouse Gas (GHG) emissions for 130 years and the accompanying transient climate simulations that follow the HighResMIP protocol forced by observed GHG emissions from 1950 to 2005 and then by projected GHG emissions from 2006 to 2050 based on RCP85.
-Both the high-resolution (HR) and low-resolution (LR) version of these datasets have been published on Earth Systems Grid Federation (ESGF) portal with the help of NSF NCAR's ESGF Data Node.
-Please use the following links for the 1950-control, the historical, and the RCP85 segments respectively.

 Project leads: Ping Chang (TAMU) and Gokhan Danabasoglu (NSF NCAR)